 This is an introduction to the methodology of service design.
 It brings together ethnography, consumer research, interaction design, product design, industrial design, service marketing and corporate strategy, in a practical do-it-yourself guide.

-It was developed through a partnership between Namahn and Flanders DC and translated into English via the European SPIDER project.SERVICE DESIGN TOOLKIT
+It was developed through a partnership between Namahn and Flanders DC and translated into English via the European SPIDER project.VISIT TOOLBOX